Get Help Now

 Whether they are drafted by a judge or a lawyer, divorce arrangements are only finalized after careful consideration.
 As a result, most courts are not in the habit of frequently modifying the terms of these arrangements.
 A divorce agreement can only be modified if there has been a substantial change, referred to as a material change in circumstance.
 When an alteration is being sought, the burden of proof lies with the party seeking the modification.
 First, they must prove that a change in circumstance has occurred.
 From there, evidence must be provided that supports the arrangement being altered.

 Once you are confident that you can establish grounds for modifying your divorce agreement, you must file a petition with the court that finalized your original arrangement.
 After this document has been submitted, you must inform your ex that the case has been reopened.
 This can be done either in person or through the mail.
 At this point, the case will progress in a way that was similar to the original divorce.
 If both spouses can agree that the arrangement should be modified, the case does not need to involve a hearing.
 If on the other hand, one spouse is opposed to the changes, both parties must appear before a judge.
-Here, both parties will attempt to convince the court that the changes are either warranted or unjustified.
+Here, each party, ideally with their divorce modification lawyer, will attempt to convince the court that the changes are either warranted or unjustified.
 The changes may be approved shortly after.
 If they are not, the petitioning spouse may be fined for wasting the court’s time.

 If you are attempting to modify your divorce agreement, it can feel overwhelming.
 After all, you only want an arrangement that accurately reflects the dramatic changes that have occurred since the divorce was finalized.
 The Pittsburgh divorce lawyers at Pittsburgh Divorce & Family Law, LLC understand that situations change in people’s lives and we are here to help.
 You may not know where to begin when it comes to proving that your arrangement should be changed.
 Attorney Anthony Piccirilli can coordinate the meetings between you and your spouse and will strive to ensure that any changes to your divorce agreement are reasonable and reflect your current circumstances.